kinsys-git/maelo-arch-install-kde/README.md

 To install, run this command after connecting to the internet on the arch install disk:

-'wget https://raw.githubusercontent.com/maelodic/maelo-arch-install-kde/master/arch-setup.sh ; chmod +x arch-setup.sh ; ./arch-setup.sh'
+' wget https://raw.githubusercontent.com/maelodic/maelo-arch-install-kde/master/arch-setup.sh ; chmod +x arch-setup.sh ; ./arch-setup.sh '

 ...
 And that's it.
 Follow the prompts from there.